-During the period under review the Speaker and the Deputy Speaker under took the following activities as per their constitutional mandate.
+During the period under review the Speaker and the Deputy Speaker under took the following activities as per their constitutional responsibilities.

-- · Presided over the official opening ceremony of the Parliament. - · Presided over the sessions of the National Assembly and maintain order in the House. - · Chair the meetings of the Committee on Standing Rules and Orders and Internal Arrangements. - · On 29 June 2020, the Speaker attended a webinar on the impact of the Corona Virus on the economic and social situation in Africa. - On 3 July 2020, the Speaker hosted His Excellency Xang Yiming, Ambassador of the People's Republic of China for a bilateral meeting. - On 23 July 2020, the Speaker hosted H.E.
-Mrs. Alka Bhatia, Resident Representative of the United Nations Development Programme (UNDP) for a bilateral meeting. - · On 14 August 2020, the Speaker hosted H.E.
-Mrs. Claire Bodonyi, Ambassador of France Republic for as she was concluding her tour of duty in Namibia. - On 8 October 2020, the Speaker hosted Ms. Farayi, Country Representative of the Food and Agriculture Organization (FAO) for a bilateral meeting. - On 30 November 2020, the Speaker hosted H.E.
-Mr. Hakan Juholt, Ambassador Designate of the Kingdom of Sweden for a bilateral meeting.
+- · Presided over the official opening ceremony of the Parliament. - · Presided over the sessions of the National Assembly and maintained order in the House. - · Chair the meetings of the Committee on Standing Rules and Orders and Internal Arrangements. - · On 29 June 2020, the Speaker attended a webinar on the impact of the Corona Virus on the economic and social situation in Africa. - · On 3 July 2020, the Speaker hosted His Excellency Xang Yiming, Ambassador of the People's Republic of China for a bilateral meeting. - On 23 July 2020, the Speaker hosted H.E.
+Mrs. Alka Bhatia, Resident Representative of the United Nations Development Programme (UNDP) for a bilateral meeting. - On 14 August 2020, the Speaker hosted H.E.
+Mrs. Claire Bodonyi, Ambassador of France Republic for a farewell call. - · On 8 October 2020, the Speaker hosted Ms. Farayi, Country Representative of the Food and Agriculture Organization (FAO) for a bilateral meeting. - On 30 November 2020, the Speaker hosted H.E.
+Mr Hakan Juholt, Ambassador Designate of the Kingdom of Sweden for a bilateral meeting.